Psychology

 Paper Two: Maggie Lieu, University of Birmingham

-The transition of culture through interplanetary colonisation
+Title: The transition of culture through interplanetary colonisation

 Abstract: Colonisation of other planets is a crucial development for mankind to